Estimated reading time: 5 minutes

-Organizations need to determine the best approach to monitoring and using social media in the workplace.
+Organizations must determine the best approach to monitoring and using social media in the workplace.

-This includes making decisions on how much tolerance the organization will have for employees engaging in social media activities while at work.
+This includes deciding how much tolerance the organization will have for employees engaging in social media activities while at work.

 For example, does the organization allow employees to access their Facebook page while on the clock?

-There are many organizations that don’t have a clue how much time employees are engaging in social media activities during the workday.
+Many organizations don’t have a clue how much time employees are engaging in social media activities during the workday.

-If you are one of them, you should explore the available tools that can track internet usage.
+If you are one of them, you should explore the available tools to track internet usage.

 There are reporting tools that can tell you what websites employees are going to and the amount of time spent on them.